MetaDocencia/SitioWeb/content/en/authors/jformoso/_index.md

 ---
 **Experience and Track Record**

-Jesica is a CONICET Assistant Researcher at the Interdisciplinary Center for Research in Mathematical and Experimental Psychology "Dr. Horacio J. A. Rimoldi" (CIIPME).
-Her research is oriented to study the development of cognitive skills in children.
-She is co-author of numerous scientific articles.
-She is also one of the organizers of the Buenos Aires chapter of RLadies.
+Jesica has a Bachelor's degree in Psychology from the University of Buenos Aires.
+She is dedicated to teaching and research, standing out as an organizer of the Buenos Aires chapter of R-Ladies.
+She is also a certified instructor for RStudio and The Carpentries.

-Since 2012 she has been teaching at the undergraduate, graduate and postgraduate levels, in face-to-face and virtual mode, both at the University of Buenos Aires and in other educational institutions and for communities of practice.
-She has been certified as an instructor and instructor trainer at The Carpentries and as a Tidyverse instructor at Posit.
+As a community organizer at R-Ladies, Jesica promotes diversity and participation of women in the field of data science.

-Jesica joined MetaDocencia in March 2022 and currently participates in the impact measurement and teaching teams.
+Her certification as an instructor reflects her commitment to education and dissemination of data science skills.

 In our presentation of the "Manzanita 2023 Internal Gala Awards" that vindicate the enormous value of the contributions of each person in the team, Jesi has won the Generosity award for sharing her meticulous approach, her great analytical skills, her joy and a unique dimension that she brings from her psi perspective.